 for word accesses, and address bit[0] treated as zero for halfword accesses.

-– Load single word ARM instructions are architecturally defined to rotate right
+– Load single word ARM instructions are architecturally defined to rotate rightin length.
+Normally, halfword access should be halfword aligned and word accesses

 the word-aligned data transferred by a non word-aligned address one, two, or